How To Lock File Cabinets

 - Installing a lock on a Wood Filing Cabinet

-Or, if the code isn’t in your locksmith’s system, a locksmith can hand-file a key to work the lock.
+If there aren’t any numbers, or the code isn’t in your locksmith’s system, a locksmith can hand-file a key to work the lock.
 This technique is called ‘impressioning’, and usually costs a bit more than cutting a key by code.

 To save even more money, when the cabinet is not locked, you can remove the file cabinet lock and bring it to your local locksmith shop.